HerrSchtevie/Journals-of-Jyggalag/README.md

   JOJ integrates OStim Standalone, OBody, HIMBO, and 3BA with immersive balance.
 All adult content is carefully implemented — no defeat mods, no excessive scripts, and no forced interactions.

 - **Comprehensive NPC Overhauls:**
-  Nearly every NPC in Skyrim has been visually enhanced using a curated blend of ColdSun’s Visions, Pandorables NPCs, Sons of Nirn, and other top-quality overhaul mods — all seamlessly integrated through a custom EasyNPC merge for maximum compatibility and consistency.
+  Nearly every NPC in Skyrim has been visually enhanced through a custom EasyNPC merge for maximum compatibility and consistency.